edambo/detect_fu_interviews_public/README.md

-# DETECT Dashboard
+# DETECT Public Repository

-This is the repository for the DETECT Shiny dashboard.
+This is the public repository for the DETECT follow-up interviews.